geovedi/book-notes/2022/what-if-2.notes.md

 ## Read All the Laws
 - Navigating the World of Laws: How Much Reading is Required?
-  - The author contemplates the extensive volume of governing documents an individual must read to comprehend applicable laws.
+  - Munroe contemplates the extensive volume of governing documents an individual must read to comprehend applicable laws.
 - Calculation of Pages:
   - Detailed breakdown of applicable documents, including federal and state constitutions, laws, ordinances, adds up to around 145,000 pages.
 - Inclusion of Regulations: